denniswong12/mars-rover-challenge/README.md

 ***************
 Please note the following when entering information:
 - All coordinates should be entered in the format "x y" where x and y are integers.
-- The lower left hand corner of the Plateau is (0,0), each coordinate of the upper right hand corner of the Plateau must be > or = 0.
+- The lower left hand corner of the Plateau is (0, 0), all other coordinates of the of the Plateau must be > or = 0.
+- The Triangle Plateau with base lying on X - axis.
-- You can have some Aliens or Rocks on the Plateau with the Plateau size > 8.
+- You can have some Aliens or Rocks on the Plateau with the Plateau size > 9.
 - The initial position of a vehicle must be within the Plateau.
 - Due to the limitation of the Plateau's size, there is a maximum number of vehicle can be put on to the Plateau.
 - Only one character is needed when entering facing of a vehicle: N for North, E for East, S for South and W for West.